 The organization is related to Food4Kids Ontario by virtue of economic interest.
-During the year, \$68,970 in donations was received, and collected on behalf of this organization, from this related party.
+During the year, \$171,362 (2017 - \$68,970) in donations was received from this related party.

-The organization received \$1,069 in donations from directors and management.
+The organization received \$2,077 (2017 - \$1,069) in donations from directors and management.

-Included in accounts payable and accrued liabilities is \$20,216 due to the Executive Director of the organization.
-The liability represents unpaid wages.
+Included in accounts payable and accrued liabilities is \$Nil (2017 - \$20,216) due to the Executive Director of the organization for unpaid wages.

-These related party transactions were made in the normal course of operations, and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+These related party transactions were made in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to the by the related parties.